-The question’s become a burning one since California kicked a few hundred thousand solo-occupant plug-in, fuel-cell and natural gas vehicles out of the carpool lanes on Jan.1.
+The question’s become a burning one since California kicked a few hundred thousand solo-occupant plug-in, fuel-cell and natural gas vehicles out of the carpool lanes at the beginning of 2019.

 Did that used EV, plug-in-hybrid , fuel-cell or natural as car or truck I’m now looking to buy as a replacement ever have a California Clean Air Vehicle decal?